-If you’re part of an internal public relations team or represent clients, you know one of the biggest challenges you face is how to get the media interested in your stories, your products and your campaigns.
+If you work in healthcare PR, you know one of the biggest challenges is how to get the media interested in your stories, your products and your campaigns.

 You might think you have the most exciting new product or irresistible story idea but if you’re sending the same pitch to every single outlet, you’ll get nowhere fast.

-Each outlet you pitch has an audience with their own unique demographics and drivers so the stories they decide to cover must be written for them.
-Sure, you might pitch a health story but it must be different enough that their competition won’t also be interested.
+Each outlet you pitch has an audience with their own unique demographics and drivers so the stories they decide to cover must be tailored for them.
+It also must be different enough that their competition won’t also be interested.

 - What does this outlet cover?